xuanhe168/Retrofit.Net/README.md

 dio.interceptors.add(LogInterceptor(responseBody: false)); //开启请求日志
 ```

-### Custom Interceptor
+### Advanced interceptor

 You can custom interceptor by extending the `Interceptor/QueuedInterceptor` class.
-There is an example that implementing a simple cache policy: [custom cache interceptor](https://github.com/flutterchina/dio/blob/master/example/custom_cache_interceptor.dart).
+There is an example that implementing a simple cache policy.

 ## Cookie Manager